-This covers damage caused by your business to a third party or their property.
+This covers injury or damage caused by your business to a third party or their property.
 A third party is typically anyone not employed by your business.

 Shop insurance can protect your business from the various hazards or claims you might encounter.
-These risks can include damage to the property from your customers or employees and theft of stock.
-This insurance can also provide cover if you have to close the shop due to flooding or facing a claim from a customer about an item you are selling.
+These risks include damage to the property from your customers or employees and theft of stock.
+This insurance can also provide cover if you have to close the shop due to flooding or if you're facing a claim from a customer about an item you’ve sold them.

-This type of insurance should include a variety of covers depending on the needs of your shop.
-It’s important to find insurance for shops that is tailored to your business as this will make sure you can continue to trade.
+It’s important to find insurance for shops that is tailored to your business, as this will make sure you can continue to trade.

-It’s also worth knowing that if you employ staff then it’s a legal requirement to have sufficient employers’ liability insurance.
-If an employee falls ill or is injured in the workplace then this insurance will ensure you are covered.
+It’s worth knowing that if you employ any temporary or permanent staff (other than immediate family) it’s a legal requirement to have employers’ liability insurance.
+If an employee falls ill or is injured in the workplace this insurance ensures you’re covered.

-The other types of insurance are not a legal requirement but are important if you want to protect your business.
+The other types of insurance aren’t legal requirements, but some will be important to consider if you want to protect your business.

 Shop insurance works by protecting your business if something goes wrong.

-For example, if stock is damaged or goes missing in your shop, you can make a claim to your insurance provider for compensation.
-You'll need to give details of what's happened so it can be assessed.
+For example, if stock is damaged or goes missing from your shop, you can make a claim to your insurance provider for compensation.
+You'll need to give details of what's happened so it can be assessed, and should be prepared to hand over stock purchase price details.
 You'll then find out what compensation can be offered.

 You’ll know your business inside out, so you should be aware of any potential risks that may face your shop.
 If you don’t want to be kicking yourself because you ignored a potential risk, then retail insurance is a good idea.